 Applicants can track the status of their police verification for their passport through various methods:

-Also Read about ECR in passport
+Also Read: ECR in passport

 In certain cases, police verification for a passport may not be required, such as:

 Police verification for passports is a critical step in ensuring the authenticity and security of passport issuance in India.
 It involves verifying the applicant’s identity, address, and background to prevent misuse of passports.
 The process can be conducted online or offline, and the status can be tracked through various methods.
 Understanding the importance and process of police verification for passports helps applicants prepare better and ensures a smooth application process.
-Understanding the importance of police verification, along with the benefits of travel insurance, helps applicants prepare better and ensures a smooth and secure travel experience.

 Yes, police verification is a mandatory step for issuing a passport in India.